 This article was first published on Global Convenience Store Focus.

-It’s not many companies who can claim that 2.5 billion people use their products on any given day, so there is no doubt that the global giant Unilever has some of the world’s most impressive brands, products and people.
-Boasting global turnover of almost €54 billion in 2017, developing and marketing over 400 brands in around 190 countries worldwide, we wanted to understand how they build loyalty at scale from a product perspective.
+Not many companies can claim that 2.5 billion people use their products on any given day, so there is no doubt that the global giant Unilever has some of the world’s most impressive brands, products and people.
+Boasting a global turnover of almost €54 billion in 2017, developing and marketing over 400 brands in around 190 countries worldwide, we wanted to understand how they build loyalty at scale from a product perspective.

 Shiv Sahgal, Foods and Refreshment Marketing Director, Unilever Malaysia

 Sahgal describes the process of building product loyalty as akin to building friendship in the offline world.
 Trust takes time to build, and unless each product is relevant and solves a real problem, it simply won’t work.
 With access to extensive information online, not only does it take time, but consumers are increasingly demanding authentic and honest brands that truly STAND FOR something.
 Like all great companies, Unilever focuses considerable time and energy on understanding the “why” – essentially the insights driving their behaviour and why they do what they do (which is often quite different to what they SAY they will do).
 The clarity of “why” is critically important to ensure the effectiveness of Unilever’s €7bn annual global advertising spending.